Knockin' Da Boots

-"Knockin' da Boots" is the debut single by R&B group H-Town, taken from their debut album Fever for da Flavor.
-The song became one of the biggest R&B singles of 1993 according to the Billboard charts, where it peaked at number three for seven weeks, and also topped the R&B chart for four weeks, and it helped win the band a Soul Train Music Award for Best R&B/Soul or Rap New Artist.
+"Knockin' da Boots" is a song by American R&B vocal group H-Town, released in March 1993, by Luke Records, as the debut single from their first album, Fever for da Flavor (1993).
+The song became one of the biggest R&B singles of 1993 according to the US Billboard charts, where it peaked at number three on the Hot 100 for seven weeks, and also topped the Hot R&B chart for four weeks, helping win the band a Soul Train Music Award for Best R&B/Soul or Rap New Artist.
 The song was certified platinum by the Recording Industry Association of America and sold over 1.1 million copies.
 The song contains replayed elements of "Be Alright" by Zapp.

+The term "Knockin' da Boots" means to have "sexual intercourse" with one another.

 In a profile of distinguished lawyer Kristine A. Huskey, Marie Claire magazine reported that Huskey had appeared as a dancer in the song's music video while attending law school.